Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 {{ digraph(gz_file="parsing-and-all-that/lr-single-automaton-dfa.gv", alt="Partially constructed automaton using the automata from the grammar rules, after merging states through NFA-to-DFA conversion") }}

 This is almost exactly how an LR(0) automaton would be drawn.
-Instead of S₁₀ and S₁₁, you write out the "LR item"s `S = . a S` and `S = a .
+Instead of S₁₀ and S₁₁, you write out the "LR item"&zwnj;s `S = . a S` and `S = a .
 S`.
 But otherwise it would be pretty much this.
 This is considered a PDA, though what's happening on the stack is left implicit.
 That's because what's actually happening on the stack of LR automata is very structured, but a little involved.
 That makes the PDA harder to read and draw, but I'll demonstrate it once:

 {{ digraph(gz_file="parsing-and-all-that/lr-single-automaton-explicit.gv", alt="A fully explicit PDA that does LR parsing") }}

 This should look quite familiar.
 We're pushing inputs on the stack as we consume them, paired with the state we're in at that point.
 And then we're popping whole bodies of rules off the stack and replacing them with the sort of that rule.
 The first thing is called a _shift_ action, the second is called a _reduce_ action.
-We've seen this trick before in the naive PDA built from a CFG, all the way at the start of this post in the refresher.
+We've seen this trick before in the [naive PDA built from a CFG, in the previous post's refresher](@/ll-parsing-recursive-descent.md#context-free-grammars-derivations-and-a-naive-pda-translation).
 But this time we get an automaton with more states.

 Notice that _where_ a reduce action goes depends on originating state of the last thing that's popped.
 That's why we keep track of those on the stack.
 When we reduce by rule 3 (state A₃), depending on whether the `a` came from box 1 or box 0, we go to different places.
 This is easier to see in our proper LR(0) automaton, where box 1 points to state S₁ with a transition labeled `A`.
 This is a _goto_ action.
 In an LR parse table interpreter, the _goto_ is a separate action that immediately follows a _reduce_ action, which merely returns to the last popped state.
 When a reduce just returns that's also more like a function call and return, so that's nice.
 Anyway, that's also why a reduce transition in the above automaton always labels the originating state of the pushed sort the same as the last thing popped from the stack.